claudiocampisi/bpmsplay/readme.md

 Project to test serialization of java.time.LocalDateTime variables.

-In order to reproduce the error you should clone the repository in business-central, build it, create a container (e.g. keypartner:variable-serialization:1.0) and then using a rest client (e.g postman) create the following request, using the correct values for host and port:
+In order to reproduce the error you should clone the repository in business-central, build "variable-serialization" project, create a container based on variable-serialization kjar (e.g. keypartner:variable-serialization:1.0) and then using a rest client (e.g postman) to create the following request, using the correct values for host and port:

-Request URI
+Request URI ->
 http://localhost:8080/kie-server/services/rest/server/containers/keypartner:variable-serialization:1.0/processes/variable-serialization.localdatetime-sample-process/instances

 Request Method -> POST

-Request Payload
+Request Payload ->
 {"request":{"keypartner.MyPojo":{"creationTime":"2017-02-18T16:10:37.063"}}}

 The call should trigger the following error: